Quasicrystal kirigami

 Almost without exception, these prior studies have manipulated the geometry, topology, and mechanics of tiling patterns with translational symmetry, most recently using periodic deployable kirigami patterns based on wallpaper groups~\cite{liu2021wallpaper}.
-However, the crystallographic restriction theorem states that the order of the rotational symmetry in any periodic 2D patterns can only be 1, 2, 3, 4 or 6~\cite{grunbaum1986tilings}.
+However, the crystallographic restriction theorem states that the order of the rotational symmetry in periodic 2D patterns can only be 1, 2, 3, 4, or 6~\cite{grunbaum1986tilings}.
 This significantly limits the design space of periodic kirigami patterns.
-It is therefore natural to ask if kirigami might be possible using patterns that lack translational or rotational symmetry. \textit{Quasicrystals}~\cite{shechtman1984metallic} and their tilings~\cite{wang1987two,socolar1989simple,baake1990ideal,baake1994classification,senechal1996quasicrystals,nagaoka2018single} are a natural class of aperiodic structures that fit this bill, with three representative examples being the Penrose tiling~\cite{penrose1974role} (with 5-fold rotational symmetry), the Ammann--Beenker tiling~\cite{ammann1992aperiodic} (with 8-fold rotational symmetry), and the Stampfli tiling~\cite{ahn2018dirac} (with 12-fold rotational symmetry).
+It is therefore natural to ask if kirigami based on patterns that lack translational or rotational symmetry might be possible. \textit{Quasicrystals}~\cite{shechtman1984metallic,levine1984quasicrystals,levine1986quasicrystals,socolar1986quasicrystals} and their tilings~\cite{wang1987two,socolar1989simple,baake1990ideal,baake1994classification,senechal1996quasicrystals,nagaoka2018single,ahn2018dirac} are a natural class of aperiodic structures that fit this bill, with three representative examples being the Penrose tiling~\cite{penrose1974role} (with 5-fold rotational symmetry), the Ammann--Beenker tiling~\cite{ammann1992aperiodic} (with 8-fold rotational symmetry), and the Stampfli tiling~\cite{stampfli1986dodecagonal} (with 12-fold rotational symmetry).
 Here we pose the problem of kirigami design from a new perspective: Is it possible to design radially deployable structures~\cite{you1997foldable,patel2007kinematic,kiper2008family,cabras2014auxetic} based on quasicrystal patterns?
 We solve this problem by proposing three different design methods and analyzing their geometrical, topological and mechanical properties.